treycole/treycole.github.io/README.md

-# treycole.github.io
+# treycole.me

-My personal webpage is located at treycole.me.
+This is the repository for my personal webpage, [treycole.me](treycole.me).